lambdable/ProductivityKit/ProductivityKit/NSMutableAttributedString/README.md

-# NSMutableAttributedString Interpolations
+# NSMutableAttributedString
+The extension for the `NSMutableAttributedString` class.

+## Usage

+###  Interpolations

 This extension allows you to simply replace String format specifiers (ie. `%@`, `%1$@`) with other NSAttributedString and still keeping the styling that comes with it!

-## Usage

 Assuming you've defined the `NSAttributedString` and `boldAttributes` earlier: